anionDev/ProjectTemplates/Templates/Conventions/BranchingSystem/GitFlow.md

 The branching system applied in this repository is GitFlow.

-Generally [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) will be applied as branching-systm.
+Generally [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) will be applied as branching-system.

-# branch-names
+## branch-names

 There must always be 2 special branches:

 - `main` (default-branch)
 - `stable`